koenc100/Project-AI-minor/README.md

 To install, run the following command in a terminal:

-`conda install -c conda-forge imbalanced-learn`)
+`conda install -c conda-forge imbalanced-learn`

 * nbimporter
-To install, run in notebook (code included in Combined_model.ipynb):
+To install, run the following command in a notebook (code included in Combined_model.ipynb):

 `pip install nbimporter`